mleiwe/dCrawler/README.md

 ## Use
 There are two versions of dCrawler provided here.
 <mnl_Basic_dCrawler> - This is the simplest purest form of the crawler.
-Simply insert your values as the "InputMatrix"
+Simply insert your values as the "InputMatrix", specify your threshold "EuThresh", and whether you want to have output figures ("FigYN").
+<mnl_Weighted_dCrawler> - An amended version where each point is given a particular weight when calculating the centroid positions.

 ## Want to know more?
-Please see the the pdf Schema_For_dCrawler.
+Please see the the pdf [Schema_For_dCrawler](https://github.com/mleiwe/dCrawler/blob/main/Schema_For_dCrawler.pdf).
 Or watch the attached movie.

 ## Any more questions?
 Please contact me (mleiwe), you can find my contact information here --> https://github.com/mleiwe.